 The wired solutions have been dominating the market for a long time.
-This was related to the insufficiencies of wireless systems: radio channel was not protected well enough, the systems often lost contact with the detectors, one-way connection did not help against frequent false alarms.
-These problems are still present in the systems you can buy on Aliexpress.
+This was related to the insufficiencies of wireless systems: radio channel was not protected well enough, the systems often lost contact with the detectors, and, because of one-way connection, it was not clear whether the detector was online.
+These problems are still present in the systems you can buy on AliExpress.

-However, PRO-level wireless solutions have evolved and now present a serious competition for wired systems.
+PRO-level wireless solutions have evolved and now present a serious competition for wired systems.
 Modern wireless security systems provide more information, are easy to install, and give you more than just security.
-They are more expensive that the wired systems, but the comfort and broader possibilities they offer make up for the price difference.

 Choosing a Security System: Checklist

 1. Connection to a Central Monitoring Station